MrVorteX07/COAL-Semester-Project/FeatureRequests/README.md

 ## How to Request a Feature

-1. Click the "New Issue" button in this repository.
+1. go to Readme.md in main.
 2. Choose the **Feature Request** template (if available) or use the following format:

 ---